Brie Bella: Other media

 Prior to working with WWE, the twins appeared on Meet My Folks.
 Both twins also appeared in the music video for "Right Side of the Bed" by the band Atreyu.
 They also appeared in the music video for "Na Na" by Trey Songz in 2014.
 The twins made a guest appearance on the MTV series Ridiculousness in October 2012.

 The twins guest starred on the television series Psych, in the 2014 episode "A Nightmare on State Street".
-Nikki and Brie are part of the main cast for the reality television show Total Divas, which began airing in July 2013, and they also star in their own spinoff entitled Total Bellas, which premiered on E! on October 5, 2016.
+Nikki and Brie were a part of the main cast for the reality television show Total Divas, which began airing in July 2013, and they also starred in their own spinoff entitled Total Bellas, which premiered on E! on October 5, 2016.
 Nikki and Brie co-starred in the 2014 independent film Confessions of a Womanizer, and provided voices for the 2015 movie The Flintstones & WWE: Stone Age SmackDown!.
 Both twins appeared on the WWE YouTube show The JBL & Cole Show.
 Nikki appeared at the Miss USA 2013 pageant as one of the celebrity judges.
 They appeared at the 2014 MTV Europe Music Awards, where they presented the award for Best Female.
 The twins were both nominated for Choice Female Athlete at the 2015 Teen Choice Awards.
 Brie appeared alongside Paige, Natalya and the Chrisley family on the 88th Academy Awards edition of E!
 Countdown to the Red Carpet in February 2016.
 In 2016, Brie and Nikki were voted as Choice Female Athletes for the 2016 Teen Choice Awards.

-On November 21, 2016, Brie and Nikki unveiled their new YouTube channel, "The Bella Twins."
+On November 21, 2016, Brie and Nikki unveiled their new YouTube channel, "The Bella Twins".
 The sisters' channel features daily fashion, beauty, travel, fitness, relationship, and health videos, along with daily video blogs, created by the twins themselves.
 The channel surpassed 3.5 million subscribers before its closure in 2023 following their departure from WWE.